-Students working on Temporary Service or WS may normally not work more than 20 hours per week while classes are in session.
+Students working on Temporary Service or Work Study payroll may not work more than 20 hours per week while classes are in session.
 However, there are some exceptions permissible:

-During the remainder of each semester, only students with the permission of the supervisor, and the endorsement of the coordinator of student employment would be permitted to work more than 20 hours per week.
-Permission would only be granted to students who are in good academic standing (2.0 GPA or above), who have the permission of the supervisor (in the form of a memo from the supervisor).
-The memo should be done at the time the Authorization Form is completed.
+During each semester, only students with the permission of the supervisor, and the endorsement of the coordinator of student employment would be permitted to work more than 20 hours per week, but no more than 27 hours.
+Permission would only be granted to students who are in good academic standing (2.0 GPA or above), who have the permission of the supervisor.
+The supervisor should complete the approval form.
+This form must be signed by both the supervisor and the student.
+Submit the complete form to Student Employment.
 Permission must be renewed each semester.

 The Coordinator of Student Employment will track students with permission to work more than 20 hours to determine impact on academic achievement and retention.